 Located in the Netherlands, Keukenhof is the largest flower garden on earth.
-In 2017 Keukenhof opened its doors to the public for the 68th time.
+In March 2018 Keukenhof opens its doors to the public for the 69th time.
 This park opens only for eight weeks every year and gets 1 million visitors from all over the world.
 In other words, they have limited time to create profits and have figured out how to attract an increasing number of visitors each year.
 Time to learn from the masters!

 Five Marketing Lessons from the Keukenhof